rhaslund/labguides/vbr-9.5u3/module-04/content.md

 21. [] Click the **SQL** tab.
 22. [] Select the **Backup logs periodically** radio button.
 23. [] Increase **Backup logs every** to ++60++ minutes.
-> Note: Note: For this setting to take effect, you should ensure that the full or bulk-logged recovery model is turned on for the required databases on the SQL Server VM.
+> Note: For this setting to take effect, you should ensure that the full or bulk-logged recovery model is turned on for the required databases on the SQL Server VM.
 If the recovery model is set to Simple, Veeam Backup & Replication does not detect or process the SQL Server VM’s logs.
 If Full model is enabled, but neither the Backup nor Truncate logs option is selected, logs will increase in size and occupy disk space.

 24. [] Click the **OK** button.
 25. [] Click the **OK** button.